avohns/python-latex-moodle-quiz/README.md

 The basic structure of any of the examples looks like this:

 1. You have got your standard LaTeX document (header, body).
-1. The header should call both packages and T1 font encoding if you want to use additional raw HTML (see below):
+1. The header should call both packages and, if you want to use additional raw HTML, choose T1 font encoding  (see below):
     ```latex
     \usepackage[T1]{fontenc}
     \usepackage{moodle}